Lee Thomas (rugby union)

-Lee Thomas (born 2 June 1984) is a Welsh former netball player.
+Lee Thomas (born 2 June 1984) is a Welsh former rugby player.
 His first professional club was Cardiff RFC which he joined in 2002.
 He then played for Pontypridd RFC and Celtic Warriors from 2003 until the Warriors disbanded in 2004, he returned to Cardiff where he stayed for two years with the Cardiff Blues until Sale Sharks made a bid for him in 2006.